 Top Louisville Landmarks

 The 45-block district of Old Louisville is the largest Victorian architecture district in the USA, replete with stately mansions dating from 1880 to 1910.
-It’s also home to the Frederick Law Olmsted-designed Cherokee Park.
+It’s also home to the Frederick Law Olmsted-designed Central Park.
 A walking tour is the perfect way to see it all (and fill up your camera roll).
 Take a step back in time to the age of river travel on the circa-1914 Belle of Louisville steamboat, the oldest of its kind still in operation.
 You’ll soak in the riverfront scenery on a two-hour tour of the Ohio River.
 At night, walk across the Big Four Pedestrian Bridge, which spans the river from Louisville Waterfront Park to Jeffersonville, Indiana.
-The bridge was originally constructed in 1895 and revitalized in 2013 with an array of colorful lights illuminating its frame.
+The bridge was originally constructed in 1895 as a railway bridge and revitalized in 2013 with an array of colorful lights illuminating its frame.